rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 *By Robert Baumgartner, Red Hat Austria, February 2023 (OpenShift 4.12)* *By Robert Baumgartner, Red Hat Austria, October 2023 (OpenShift 4.13)*

-In this blog I will guide you on how to use service performance monitoring (spm) with jaeger.
+In this blog I will guide you on how to use service performance monitoring (SPM) with Jaeger.
-It should work with any appliaction that is working with OpenTelemetry.
+It should work with any application that is working with OpenTelemetry.

 This document is based on OpenShift 4.13.
 See [Distributed tracing release notes](https://docs.openshift.com/container-platform/4.13/distr_tracing/distr_tracing_rn/distr-tracing-rn-2-9.html).